cilium/cilium/Documentation/helm-values.rst

      - TCP port for the KVStoreMesh health API.
      - int
      - ``9881``
+   * - :spelling:ignore:`clustermesh.apiserver.kvstoremesh.kvstoreMode`
+     - Specify the KVStore mode when running KVStoreMesh Supported values: - "internal": remote cluster identities are cached in etcd that runs as a sidecar within ``clustermesh-apiserver`` pod. - "external": ``clustermesh-apiserver`` will sync remote cluster information to the etcd used as kvstore.
+This can't be enabled with crd identity allocation mode.
+     - string
+     - ``"internal"``
    * - :spelling:ignore:`clustermesh.apiserver.kvstoremesh.lifecycle`
      - lifecycle setting for the KVStoreMesh container
      - object